 Stephanie Kandasami (2009-2014; BA in Biology, and Honors Thesis, 2011).
 Stephanie, one of our first three lab members (along with Seema and Khaleda), studied the divergence of moral codes between West African cultures, a daunting long-term project she began and led for five years, and that continues in our lab.
 Steph was social glue and a force for friendliness and good will in the lab.
 She left us to earn a Master's of Public Health at Columbia University.

 Alison (Bromberg) Powell (2012-2014).
 Alison took over the swamp sparrow vocal development for her tenure, in between being a force for Weezer.
 I will be forever grateful for that opportunity she provided me (fulfilling her promise upon joining our lab) of hanging out with them for an evening after their show.

 Simon Lee (2013-2014; BA, Biology, 2013), House finch cultural evolution.
 Simon was the first student to productively parse and document house finch songs from the Mundinger archive for Cornell's Macaulay Library of Natural Sounds.

 Beata (Rozbicka) Sadigh (2009-2010), Morality of the Bemba people of Zambia.
 Betty has remained active intermittently in the lab, in courses and discussion seminars.
-She received as Master's degree and is now a teacher.
+She received a Master's degree and then became a teacher.

 Rita Monfort (2009-2011), Parasite epidemiology in baboons, Wolbachia-host coevolution, cuckoo-host coevolution, human evolution, and sperm competition in baboons.
 Rita performed research in Ethiopia during our first expedition there in 2010.